cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 ## Testing recursive functions or loops

-When testing recursive functions or loops, you must provide the test with a maximum amount of gas that it can consume.
+When testing recursive functions or loops, the test is instantiated by default with a maximum amount of gas that it can consume.
 This prevents running infinite loops or consuming too much gas, and can help you benchmark the efficiency of your implementations.
-To do so, you must add the `#[available_gas(<Number>)]` attribute on the test function.
+This value is assumed reasonably large enough, but you can override it by adding the `#[available_gas(<Number>)]` attribute on the test function.
 The following example shows how to use it:

 <span class="filename">Filename: src/lib.cairo</span>